 Influence of technology

-I hope that after reading this article, you’ll have a better understanding of how technology influences people and society.
-In order to achieve that, I will first discuss the most relevant technological trends at the moment, and then write about some of the downsides and ethical issues of technology.
+After reading this article you will have a better idea of the influence of technology on people and society.
+For this I first write about the most relevant technological trends at the moment, the adverse effects of technology and ethical issues.

 Speaker influence technology